daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ---

-The clustering algorithm splits the data into 79 segments, with 48699 of the 73718 prompts (66%) being filtered out as outliers.
-The 25 largest clusters cover 20.6% of the dataset.
-Out of these, we selected 5 clusters of interest to examine for drift detection below.
+HDBSCAN splits the stable diffusion prompts into clusters, with 48699 (66%) binned as outliers and 25019 (33%) grouped into 78 clusters.
+The 25 largest clusters cover 20.6% of the dataset - out of these, we select 5 of interest to examine for drift detection below:

 ![](experiments/04_09_2023_03_02_25/assets/selected_5_themes.png)